 The curriculum ensures children are ready for elementary school by providing them a range of knowledge and skills to build the right foundation for good future progress.
-Maryel follows a Thematic Approach to teaching and learning using real-world projects to engage children in the community around them.
+Maryel follows the Multiple Intelligence Approach to teaching and learning using real-world projects to engage children in the community around them.

 Maryel’s curriculum aids children in developing their physical coordination, learning to share, following simple and reasonable instructions, learning to speak about their experiences through language development, learning to appreciate books and understanding that printed symbols create words and convey meaning.